 According to HUR’s report, Ukrainian soldiers captured an area of Russian battalion defence, destroyed three motorized-rifle battalions, Storm platoons, and a reconnaissance unit of Russia’s Seventh Separate Motorized Rifle Regiment.

 Ukrenergo, Ukraine’s state-owned power company, said later in the day that repairs were underway.
 The outages had been caused by “technical” reasons that were not specified.
-The supply will resume “within a few hours.”
+The energy supply will resume “within a few hours.”

 CNN reported on October 16 that U.S. president Joe Biden will meet with the leaders of Germany France and the U.K. later this week in Berlin after his earlier trip was postponed because of Hurricane Milton.